mgebre1/Dogmate/README.md

 # Dogmate
-A static website developed  by using HTML,CSS and Bootstrap for dogs to meet their soulmates.
-Tinder's version for Dogs.
+A responsive website developed  by using HTML,CSS and Bootstrap for dogs to meet their soulmates.
+Tinder's version for Dogs lol.